fobnail/docs/docs/keys_and_certificates.md

 #### Temporal checks

+- Validity period

-Reference Fobnail Token (nRF52840 dongle) has neither timekeeping nor trusted networking capabilities.
-Because of that, validity period and recent (i.e. one that happened after last firmware update) certificate revocation cannot be tested without adding another party that Fobnail Token trusts, or by using another dongle for Fobnail Token.
+Reference Fobnail Token (nRF52840 dongle) has no timekeeping capabilities.
+Because of that, validity period cannot be tested without adding another party that Fobnail Token trusts, or by using another dongle for Fobnail Token.

+- Certificate revocation

+Fobnail Token doesn't have trusted network connection, so it can't access recent (i.e. one that happened after last firmware update) certificate revocation list at run time.
+Revocations can only by applied during flashing/update, which should be done by Platform Owner.
+During that process, attempt to use revoked certificates should result in failed provisioning.

 ## Creating Platform Owner certificate chain with OpenSSL